Man who killed 3 at a Dollar General in Jacksonville used to work at a dollar store, sheriff says

 Zachary Faison Jr., president of Edward Waters University, had said Monday that the security officer, tipped off by observant students, likely stopped the killer from carrying out his racist attack at the historically Black institution.
 When the officer approached the shooter's vehicle, the driver sped off, hitting a curb and narrowly avoiding a brick column, Faison said.

-But Waters said he doesn’t believe Edward Waters was the intended location for the rampage.
+But Waters said he doesn’t believe the university was the intended location for the rampage.
 He noted two African American males were in the vehicle next to the shooter’s in the lot.

 Jacksonville is home to nearly 1 million people, one third of whom are Black.
 The city elected its first Black mayor in 2011.